bruinxiong/IBN-Net.mxnet/README.md

 The author's pytorch implementation can be found in his [repo](https://github.com/XingangPan/IBN-Net) on GitHub.

-This is an illustration of a Instance-batch normalizzation (IBN) block.
+This is an illustration of a Instance-batch normalization (IBN) block.

 ![](IBN_block.png)